Skip to content

 try:

-resp = xmem.write(text, extraction_logic=ExtractionLogic.DEEP)
+resp = inst.write(text, extraction_logic=ExtractionLogic.DEEP)

-return f"Stored in memory (write_id={resp.extract_write_id})."
+return f"Stored in memory (write_id={resp.write_id})."

 except XmemoryAPIError as e: